Frequently Asked Questions

 Other than participating in the run we have lots of volunteer opportunities and a sponsorship program.
 See “Get Involved” tab at the top of this page.

 Eli’s doing awesome.
-He’s in sixth grade at an amazing school and is followed by a team made up of doctors both here and in Cincinnati.
+He’s in 7th grade and is followed by a team made up of doctors both here and in Cincinnati.
 He goes for annual check-ups to Cincinnati Children’s Hospital every summer, and regular check ups here at home as needed.
 His growth is and always has been a bit below and putting on weight is an issue.
 But he’s an exceptionally normal boy.